dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-10-02-bitcoin-is-digital-scarcity.md

 3.  "the arena" ceases to exist, either because of bankruptcy, intervention, or collapse.

-The combination of non-simulatable proof-of-work with cheap, independent verification and instantiation is what separates Bitcoin from all the monies that came before it.
+The combination of non-simulative proof-of-work with cheap, independent verification and instantiation is what separates Bitcoin from all the monies that came before it.